rouven0/nixos-config/README.md

 ## Installation
 Should work out of the box:\
-Clone the repo, copy your hardware configuration to `./hosts/<hostname>`, run `nixos-rebuild switch --flake .#<hostname>/hardware-configuration.nix` and you are good to go.
+Clone the repo, copy your hardware configuration to `./hosts/<hostname>/hardware-configuration.nix`, run `nixos-rebuild switch --flake .#<hostname>` and you are good to go.

 ## Currently configured machines (aka available hostnames)
 ### thinkpad